 Each applicant must appear together and in person before 4:30 p.m.
 Monday through Friday to apply for a marriage license.
 Each applicant must present the two (2) required forms of Identification.
 The application fee is $45.00.
 Cash only.

-Each applicant must have two (2) forms of identification each:
+Each applicant must have the following two (2) forms of identification:

 1: Social Security Card or Alien ID number assigned to resident aliens